d2ni3l/dixscord/README.md

 # dixscord
-i clones the official discord website using bootstrap
+i cloned the official discord website using bootstrap